 Replacement of historic wooden windows has become a thriving industry.
 Windows are blamed for energy loss and the replacements are marketed and sold as an efficient alternative.
 However, the facts are something else.
 Only 10 to 20% of a building’s energy loss actually comes from windows.
-And most of the energy loss associated with windows is due to cold/heat infiltration at seals, not through glass.
-The replacement may not be cost effective at all when compared to the actual energy savings costs.
+Most of the energy loss associated with windows is due to cold/heat infiltration at seals, not through glass.
+The replacement may not be cost-effective at all when compared to the actual energy savings costs.

-Windows are always a character defining feature of an historic building.
-When considering whether or not a replacement window is appropriate first individually assess the condition of each window including the following window components: sash, muntins, sill, frame, glass, operational hardware, and fittings.
+Windows is always a character-defining feature of a historic building.
+When considering whether or not a replacement window is appropriate, first individually assess the condition of each window, including the following window components: sash, muntins, sill, frame, glass, operational hardware, and fittings.
 If one or more of these components are in disrepair, consider and address the possible causes: poor design, moisture infiltration, vandalism, lack of maintenance, or insects.

 Most historic wood windows are made of old-growth, extremely durable hardwoods, and their craftsmanship allows for easy repair.
 Repair should always be considered the preferred option.
 If a window can not be repaired, it should be replaced in kind, ensuring that the new window is appropriate and matches the original materials and characteristics.

 Learn more about historic window preservation: